thaunghtike-share/nixtune/README.md

    Containers.
  - [Mental Models](ai/mental_models): Take System stats and creates models for AI.
 Currently this is a program that runs on AWS Lambda.
- - [Tensorflow AI](ai/tensorflow): We use the output generated from the Mental Models to create train AI for the various tasks.
- - [Console](console/js): ReactJS Frontend App used on Acksin Cloud.
- - Server: This component is not yet open sourced.
-This is will be a Go server which will be built into the command line.

 ### Primary Dependencies